 This issue arises frequently enough to deserve comment.
-Standards for quality climate measurements require open exposures away from heat sources, buildings, pavement, close vegetation and tall trees, and human intrusion (thus away from property lines).
+Standards for quality climate measurements require open exposures away from heat sources, buildings, pavement, close vegetation and tall trees, and human intrusion.
 By their nature, sites that meet these standards are usually quite visible.
-In many settings (such as heavily forested areas) these sites also are quite rare, making them precisely the same places that managers wish to protect from aesthetic intrusion.
-The most suitable and scientifically defensible sites frequently are rejected as candidate locations for weather/climate stations.
-Most weather/climate stations, therefore, tend to be "hidden" but many of these hidden locations have inferior exposures.
+In many settings (such as heavily forested areas) these sites also are quite rare, making them precisely the same places that managers wish to protect from human intrusion.
+Also, SEAN park units like GLBA protect designated wilderness areas, so potential station installations in these areas must generally undergo a rigorous environmental impact study before they can ever be implemented.
+With these factors, therefore, the most suitable and scientifically defensible sites would typically be rejected as candidate locations for weather/climate stations.
+As a result, most weather/climate stations tend to be "hidden" but many of these hidden locations have inferior exposures.
 Some measure of compromise is nearly always called for in siting weather and climate stations.

 The public has vast interest and curiosity in weather and climate, and within the NPS I&M networks, such measurements consistently rate near or at the top of desired public information.
-There seem to be many possible opportunities for exploiting and embracing this widespread interest within the interpretive mission of the NPS.
-One way to do this would be to highlight rather than hide these stations and educate the public about the need for adequate siting.
-A number of weather displays we have encountered during visits have proven inadvertently to serve as counterexamples for how measurements should not be made.
+There are many possible opportunities for exploiting and embracing this widespread interest within the interpretive mission of the NPS.
+One way to do this would be to highlight rather than hide these stations and educate the public about the need for adequate siting while still protecting sensitive wilderness areas.
+A number of weather displays we have encountered during visits have proven inadvertently to serve as counterexamples for how measurements should not be made, both in terms of siting and in terms of impact to the surrounding environment.